RecuencoJones/FlowWorkshop/README.md

 `git branch` will output what is our currently working branch

 `git checkout BRANCHNAME` will change the currently working branch to the one we specify.
-Also, if we want to change branches undoing all changes we did in the other branch we can use `git checkout BRANCHNAME --force` of we can **stash** the changes so we can apply them later again, this is done with `git stash`, read more in the docs: [git-stash](http://git-scm.com/docs/git-stash)
+Also, if we want to change branches undoing all uncommitted changes we did in the working branch we can use `git checkout BRANCHNAME --force` or we can **stash** the changes so we can apply them later again, this is done with `git stash`, read more in the docs: [git-stash](http://git-scm.com/docs/git-stash)

 ### Git flow